zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

     (customize-set-variable 'read-buffer-completion-ignore-case t)
     ```

 -   Show line numbers.
 I used `linum-mode` before, but it caused severe performance issues on large files.
 Emacs 26 introduces `display-line-numbers-mode`, which has no perceivable performance impact even on very large files.
-I still have it disabled by default because I find it a bit distracting.

     ```emacs-lisp
     (when (>= emacs-major-version 26)
       (use-package display-line-numbers
-        :disabled
         :defer nil
         :ensure nil
         :config